 We now describe a framework that incorporates a role for both interests and ideas in policymaking.
 For simplicity, we consider a standard political economy model with democratic political institutions where the interests of the median voter (who is poor) drive the incumbent's choice of policy in favour of the status-quo.
-The first key element in our framework is that political entrepreneurs have the scope to discover and introduce ideas that shape both the worldviews and preferences of its citizens.
-In order to make our point in the most transparent manner we introduce several simplifications of which one is particularly important: In particular, we do not provide explicit micro-foundations to the operation of memes.
-This simplification has two advantages.
-First, it allows us to sidestep a debate on which amongst several alternative mechanisms may be the key driver.
-The key operational memes are likely to be context-dependent, limiting the fruitfulness of specifying a particular mechanism.
-Second, it also allows us to analyse the importance of ideas versus interests in a relatively transparent manner.
-Furthermore, it helps make the point that our results are not driven by the precise mechanism per se.
-In some contexts, the mechanism that drive these memes may rely on informational asymmetries while in others it may be driven by priming effects from social psychology as well as other behavioural mechanisms.
+The key innovation of our framework is that political entrepreneurs have the scope to discover and introduce ideas.
+These ideas are introduced into the political arena in the form of memes that that shape both the worldviews and preferences of its citizens.
+By altering world views or beliefs of the citizens these ideas have the potential to alter the political equilibrium.
+In order to make our point in the most transparent manner we introduce several simplifications.
+In particular, our benchmark model is a very simple model of political competition that is restricted to a single electoral cycle.
+Furthermore, our benchmark framework does not provide explicit microfoundations to the operation of memes and account for how they alter beliefs and make identity salient.
+We relax these assumptions in Section 3 and Appendix B.